arikw/extension-page-context/README.md

 This utility facilitates the following -
 - Running code directly in the page's context
-- Getting a value back to the content script
+- Getting the return value back to the content script

 ### Usage